-To obtain the images presented this chapter, we implemented the proposed framework in C++, and ran it on a computer with a GTX 1070 GPU and Ryzen 9 3950X CPU.
-To render the scenes depicted in these images, we used Blender's [16] Cycles path tracing1 feature (Appendix B), with a custom Shader node setup according to Eqs.
-5.9 to 5.11.
+To obtain the images presented this section, we implemented the proposed framework in C++ and ran it on a computer with a GTX 1070 GPU and Ryzen 9 3950X CPU.
+To render the scenes depicted in these images, we used Blender's cycles path tracing feature with a custom Node setup according to Eqs.
+9 to 11.
 It is worth mentioning that the generation of the dust textures at 150 ppi for the largest test scene averaged 70 seconds.
-The rendering of this scene, which is depicted in Fig. 10(f), involved the placement of 1,187,200 fine particles and 551,200 coarse elements.
+The rendering of this scene, which is depicted in Fig. 10 (f), involved the placement of 1,187,200 fine particles and 551,200 coarse elements.